tiepdotme/marabesi.com/_drafts/2017-03-13-running-php-with-arduino.md

 ### Streams

-Streams are accessible by any function that handles files on PHP, such as fopen and file_get_contents.
+Streams are accessible by any function that handles files on PHP, such as *fopen* and file_get_contents.
 The magic happens when we use what is known as **wrappers** to handle different resources.
-Wrappers allow SSH connection, FTP handling or even read zipped files content without extracting them.
+Wrappers allow SSH connection, FTP handling or even read zipped files without extracting them.

 PHP comes with 12 wrappers ready to use as shown in the list bellow, and if is needed something specific that PHP does not has is possible to create custom streams using the function **stream_wrapper_register**.